 Every time we look away, the Dalio Foundation's giving continues to soar.
 The Dalios' rapid emergence as major philanthropists underscores the times we're living in, as the historic fortunes of a new Gilded Age are harnessed to mega giving.
 And yet, even as Dalio Foundation grantmaking approaches a level that rivals the the likes of Rockefeller and Carnegie, there are many aspects of this philanthropic operation that remain unclear.

 This is a foundation that keeps a low profile.
-It's a lean operation, with minimal staff.
-We've also been wondering when the foundation would set up a website.
+It's a lean operation, with minimal staff and a one-page website.
 Sure, combing through the 990s of a small family foundation that gives away a few million a year to a handful of grantees isn't a big deal.
 But when you're giving away some $116 million to hundreds of grantees across the globe, as the Dalio Foundation recently did, things become, well, taxing.

 In a past Dalio rundown, we tried to get a handle of some Dalio and his wife Barbara's more recent giving.
 In addition to Dalio's bread and butter interests like environmental conservation, education, and mental health and wellness (Dalio is a major proponent of transcendental meditation), which the family continues to fund, we also noticed new emerging work.
 Dalio's more local conservation efforts appeared to be expanding, and the foundation has launched what's called a "Dalio Explore Fund" to bankroll a number of different environmental and scientific research projects, many of which are focused on marine and ocean conservation.